-We are committed to developing online learning resources for all our students and invite event proposers to consider how their event might be captured for synchronous as well as asynchronous use.
+We anticipate that the training will be delivered online, usually in a synchronous/live event.
+We are committed to developing online learning resources for all our students and invite event proposers to consider how their event might be suitable as a contribution to this (that is, share materials in our online repository for any student to access post-event).
 In some instances, it might be possible to film or record presentations on the day of the event.
 Alternatively, it might be possible for the event speaker to create a short podcast of particular aspects of the training for us to make more widely available, alongside associated learning materials.
-We realise that it will not always be possible to deliver both synchronous and asynchronous learning dimensions.
+We realise that it will not always be possible to incorporate an asynchronous learning dimension to the event, however we strongly support attempts to do this as part of our commitment to provide training opportunities and resources accessible to all Social Science PhD students in Scotland.